dimitramav/DEVils-Scrum-Tool/front-end/README.md

 # Front End Implementation
 The front end of DEVils-Scrum-Tool is created with Vue, so it requires an installation of nodejs.
-The project was developed using Vue CLI (@vue/cli)
+The project was developed using Vue CLI (@vue/cli).
+Open a new bash instance to run front end:

 ## Project setup
 ```